-In a surprise move Google on Monday announced the appointment of Sundar Pichai as its new CEO.
-43 years old Mr. Pichai will become Chief Executive of Google Inc., who will operate under the Alphabet Inc., Google’s newly formed holding company.
+In a surprise move, Google on Monday announced the appointment of Sundar Pichai as its new CEO.
+Forty-three years old, Mr. Pichai will become Chief Executive of Google Inc., which will operate under Alphabet Inc., Google’s newly formed holding company.

-In a letter to shareholders, Google’s current CEO Larry Page named Sundar Pichai who will look after Google’s search, advertising and mobile unit.
-The newly incorporated company Alphabet Inc., to be run by the two co-founders, Lary Page as CEO and Sergey Brin as its President, overseeing company’s every division.
+In a letter to shareholders, Google’s current CEO Larry Page named Sundar Pichai, who will look after Google’s search, advertising, and mobile unit.
+The newly incorporated company Alphabet Inc. is to be run by the two co-founders, Lary Page as CEO and Sergey Brin as its President, overseeing the company’s every division.

 Born in 1972 in Tamil Nadu, Sundar Pichai grew up the son of an electrical engineer.
 He was fascinated by his father’s career and by gadgets in general and later joined IIT Kharagpur as a Metallurgical Engineering student.